 The allowance increases by €23 per day for each family member accompanying you during your contract period.

-In order to cover any additional costs that may incur when settling in Frankfurt, and upon presentation of a copy of the rental contract, we will pay you an allowance of one month’s basic salary.
-This is an advance payment in the fourth month of your contract.
+In order to cover any additional costs that may incur when settling in Frankfurt, and upon presentation of a copy of the rental contract, we will pay you a provisional allowance of one month’s basic salary.
+This is an advance payment in the first month of your contract.
 However, your entitlement exists only if you complete the probationary period.
 This allowance can increase to two month’s basic salary, depending on your family circumstances.

 At the ECB we care about you and your family and the time you spend together.
 That’s why we offer a range of flexible working arrangements such as part-time and teleworking and the possibility to apply for special leave for personal or family reasons.